-- 1. Use a sharp object such as a pen or a paper clip to press and hold the restore factory settings button, located on the rear panel of the router, for about 5 seconds, until the Power light begins to blink (see "Back Panel" on page 5). - 2.
-Release the restore factory settings button, and wait for the router to restart, and for the Power light to stop blinking and become solid green.

-The factory default settings will be restored so that you can access the router from your Web browser using the factory defaults.
+- 1. Use a sharp object such as a pen or a paper clip to press and hold the restore factory settings button, located on the bottom of the router, for about 5 seconds, until the Power light begins to blink (see "Router Label" on page 6). - 2.
+Release the restore factory settings button, and wait for the router to restart, and for the Power light to stop blinking and become solid green. - The factory default settings will be restored so that you can access the router from your Web browser using the factory defaults.